maliky/kolaBitMEXBot/README.rst

 .. code:: bash

     python run_multi_kola.py -l INFO --live

 Extension TODO
 --------------

-.. _make-chained-or-hooked-orders-2020-05-05-mar.:

 DONE make chained (or hooked) orders <2020-05-05 mar.>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That is, you can an orders starting based on the state of one or more
+CLOSED: [2020-05-19 mar.
+08:41] That is, you can an orders starting
-other orders.
+based on the state of one or more other orders.

 Extend dummy bargain to have a personnal test net
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~